Skip Navigation LinksValleyFeverSurveys

 Valley fever public surveys

-If you have questions about symptoms, a potential exposure to Valley fever, or questions or concerns about local issues related to Valley fever, we recommend that you reach out to your local county health department or personal healthcare provider. ā€‹
+If you have questions about symptoms, risk of getting Valley fever, or questions or concerns about local issues related to Valley fever, we recommend that you reach out to your local county health department or personal healthcare provider. ā€‹

 Active Surveys